 As you’ve probably guessed, the doctor confirmed that the fetus was alive and well.
-Amelia got to hear the fetus’ little heart ticking along healthily at 160 BPM.
+The Missus got to hear the fetus’ little heart ticking along healthily at 160 BPM.
 This meant that we could announce the pregnancy to the world, which we planned to do that weekend.

 Although we thought that up on our own, it turns out that similarly-minded expectant couples have done essentially the same thing before.
 I guess we’re in good company!

 I also prepared a Notice of Civil Claim (the document that gets served on someone you’re suing to start a lawsuit), but at 10 pages long it sort of lost its comedic punch.
-Still, just in case, we also staged photos of me serving Amelia with the papers.
+Still, just in case, we also staged photos of me serving The Missus with the papers.

 You don’t need to see those photos (again: hard to convey photographically), but you do need to see one of the outtakes, taken while we were planning the scene: